integritee-network/parachain/README.md

 ```
 polkadot-launch launch-kusama-local-with-shell.json
 ```
-depending on how you installed it.
+depending on how you installed `polkadot-launch`.

 ### Manually Launch a local Rococo Testnet